Tomjg1/gitWorkshop/README.md

 - Let's suppose we are in a place with our repository that we want to save.
 - To be able to come back to this exact point, let's make a commit\
-`git commit -m "add file a.txt to the repository"`\
+`git commit -m "add file a.txt to the repository"`
 - We've now created a commit, a snapshot of all our tracked file at the point of the commit
-- each commit has a commit ID that can be called if we ever want to view this commit later.
+- Each commit has a commit ID that can be called if we ever want to view this commit later.
 - If we ever want to call the ID, we don't have to use the entire commit ID value, just enough to provide uniqueness.
 A minimum of 4 values.

 ---